microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

 *by Byron Changuion and Ofer Dekel*

 In this tutorial, we will download two models from the [ELL gallery](/ELL/gallery/) and run them side-by-side on a Raspberry Pi.
-Some of the models on the gallery are slower abd accurate, while others are faster but less accurate.
-Running two models as once allows us to get a sense of their relative speeds and accuracies.
+Some of the models on the gallery are slower and accurate, while others are faster but less accurate.
+Alternating between two models gives us a sense of their relative speeds and accuracies.
 Specifically, we will compare a standard (real valued) Convolutional Neural Network to a Neural Network that contains binarized layers.
 The binarized model is smaller and faster, but less accurate.

 ---